A small lump in your eyelid that is not a stye, not dangerous, and almost always treatable at home. Here is everything you need to know.

 • Can I pop it myself?

 Please don’t.
 Squeezing or puncturing a chalazion at home risks infection, scarring, and making everything worse.
 The contents are inside a fibrous cyst wall, and they won’t drain with external pressure.
-If it needs draining, your ophthalmologist can do it properly.
+If it needs draining, your ophthalmologist (who uses a slit lamp) can do it properly.
 It takes a few minutes and is genuinely not as bad as it sounds.

 • Is it contagious?